Social media / May 21, 2024

 #2: Cyberbullying

 With so much socializing taking place on social media, there is a lot going on “behind the screen” that parents can’t see.
 And if kids aren’t sharing their experiences, parents often never know the frequency or severity of online bullying until the damage is done.
 Common forms of cyberbullying include verbal/emotional abuse, social exclusion, gossip and publicizing content that was meant to be private.
 Emotional consequences can include isolation, anxiety, depression and in extreme cases, even the tragic loss of life.
-There can also be legal consequences as we explored in our recent blog, “Cyberbullying can be criminal.”
+There can also be legal consequences as we explored in our article, “Cyberbullying can be criminal.”

 #3: Unrealistic expectations and mental health

 There is most certainly a filtered reality on social media.
 Influencers and celebrities have full teams behind them to help capture and post the perfect selfie (this great video from Dove’s Self-Esteem project casts a critical eye on what really goes into that casual selfie you may see online).
 The unrealistic beauty standards flooding social can be damaging to kids who are just forming their own identities and relationships with their bodies.
-According to the 2016 Dove Global Beauty and Confidence Report, 6 in 10 (65%) girls believe that media and advertising set an unrealistic standard of beauty most women can’t achieve.
+According to the Dove Global Beauty and Confidence Report, 6 in 10 (65%) girls believe that media and advertising set an unrealistic standard of beauty most women can’t achieve.
 The Hospital for Sick Children in Toronto also found that social media and smartphone use increase the burden of mental distress.
 The Hospital has seen admissions for mental health reasons increasing, and suicide has become the second most common cause of death for Canadian youth.

 3 things you can do